iamAnoN/test/README.md

 ---------------------------------------------------------------------------
 ---------------------------------------------------------------------------

-FOR HOTFIX:

 We always do hotfix staying on master branch
 For good practice, pull in both

-1) git checkout develop
+1. git checkout develop
-2) git pull
+2. git pull
-3) git checkout master
+3. git checkout master
-4) git pull
+4. git pull

-5) git flow hotfix start (name)
+5. git flow hotfix start hotfix_name
-6) On the repo folder make the changes to teh file you want to
+6. On the repo folder make the changes to the file you want to

-7) git status (check for red color file)
+7. git status ------ check for red color file
-8) git add . {or instead of "." write the file name} -> latter is better
+8. git add .
+or instead of "." write the file name; latter is better and if you are removing, git rm filename
-9) git commit -m "commit message"
+9. git commit -m "commit message"

-10) git flow hotfix finish (name)
+10. git flow hotfix finish hotfix_name

-you were in the aster branch
+you were in the master branch
 now you will go to the develop branch automatically

-git status
+11. git status
-git push
+12. git push

 ***
 ---------------------------------------------------------------------------